rdegges/rdegges-blog/articles/2012/choices-choices.md

 Will I read?
 Will I write?

 It's so easy to not do any of those things.
-It's incredibly easy to sit on the couch, surf reddit all day, and eat potato chips--and it's even easier to skip the gym, leave the book on the bookshelf, and hide under the covers.
+It's incredibly easy to sit on the couch, surf Reddit all day, and eat potato chips--and it's even easier to skip the gym, leave the book on the bookshelf, and hide under the covers.

 Every single day you have the ability (at any time) to decide what you're going